Jay Arnold

-Jay Lawrence Arnold (September 9, 1912 – April 8, 1982) was a professional American football player who played five seasons in the National Football League (NFL) for the Philadelphia Eagles and the Pittsburgh Steelers from 1937-1941.
+Jay Lawrence Arnold (September 9, 1912 – April 9, 1982) was an American professional football player who played five seasons in the National Football League (NFL) for the Philadelphia Eagles and the Pittsburgh Steelers from 1937-1941.
 He played halfback — generally slotted out to the wing as a receiver — and defensive back.

 High school

 Arnold played high school football at Greenville High School where he made the 1931 Texas All-State Team as a fullback and led his team to the state semi-finals.

 College career

 Arnold played college football at the University of Texas where he lettered in 1933, 1935 and 1936 as a halfback.

 Pro career

 Arnold was undrafted but was signed by the Philadelphia Eagles in 1937.
 He played in 50 games over 5 seasons between 1937-1941, playing offense, defense, punting and kicking.

 In 1938 Arnold became one of only six NFL players to have a receiving touchdown, a fumble recovery for a touchdown, and an interception return for a touchdown in the same season.